-The Respondent operated a website under the disputed domain name which resembled the official webpage of the Complainant <g7.fr> visually and content-wise (offering the same services as the Complainant).
+The Respondent operated a website under the disputed domain name which advertised services similar to those of the Complainant (taxi services).
 This clearly shows bad faith of the Respondent in registration and use of the disputed domain name as the Respondent intentionally attempted to attract, for commercial gain, Internet users to Respondent's web site by creating a likelihood of confusion with the Complainant's Trademarks as to the services on the Respondent's website.
 Such conduct (being considered unfair competition in many jurisdictions) is one of the model cases of bad faith in registration and use of the disputed domain name under paragraph 4(b)(iv) of the Policy.

-As a result, the Panel found that the disputed domain name has been registered and used by the Respondent in bad faith (within the meaning of paragraph 4(a)(iii) of the Policy).
+As a result, the Panel found that the disputed domain name has been registered and is being used by the Respondent in bad faith (within the meaning of paragraph 4(a)(iii) of the Policy).